 The Clinical Sexology component includes Clinical Supervision in the form of Case Consultation, as all students are licensed or certified in their respective fields.
-Case Consultation is offered in group format on Saturdays from 3:00pm - 4:00pm EST following class.
+Case Consultation is offered in group format on Saturdays from 3:00pm - 4:00pm EST following class or on other scheduled days and times.
 Case studies are also incorporated into the class time.
-Students are required to participate in 20 group sessions and present their own case in at least one.
-They must also schedule 10 hours of individual Supervision/Case Consultation with an approved Supervisor.
-They will present cases from their own case files and also from the bank of cases provided by IICS and accessible on Google Drive.
+Students are required to participate in 20 group sessions and present their own case at least once.
+Group sessions will have no more than six (6) students.
+Students must also schedule 10 hours of individual or paired Supervision/Case Consultation with an approved Supervisor.
+They will present cases from their own case files and also from the bank of cases provided by IICS and accessible on Google Drive\.
 This will teach the students how to treat a wide variety of cases from the field of sexology.
-Case Consultation will require presentation of cases using the Case Supervision Form provided so students will learn how to professionally present a case and also be sure to cover all aspects of a case.
+Case Consultation will require presentation of cases using the Case Supervision Form provided so students will learn how to professionally present a case and cover all aspects of a case.
 All paired Case Consultation takes place via webinar.
 Students can attend group supervision in person or via webinar.

 Upon completion of the Clinical Sexology component, students will take an oral exam.
 They will be given a set of cases from which to study and prepare, using the Case Supervision Form format, and will then be randomly assigned one of those cases to present at the time of the exam.
 Three (3) Board members will comprise the IICS Examination Committee.
 The student will answer questions relating to each content area and be graded by each committee member on ability to treat content-relevant cases.
 The committee will evaluate the student according to specified criteria.
 The grade will be based on the average of the three evaluations.
-Students must attend in person for their oral exams.
+Students must pass with "Able to treat complex cases."
+If not able to demonstrate this, they will need remedial work and to re-take the exam with a new set of cases.

-The Specialty Concentration education consists of twenty-four (24) credits and the completion time varies according to specialty, as they each have their own scheduling times.
+The Specialty Concentration education consists of twenty (20) credits and the completion time varies according to specialty, as they each have their own scheduling times.
 Students will choose one specialty from the available options when they enroll in the program.
-Scheduling is as follows: The Sex Addiction and Compulsivity classes meet one Friday per month.
+Scheduling is as follows: The Behavioral and Substance Addiction classes meet one Friday per month.
 The Hypnotherapy and Sexuality classes meet for two five-day segments on alternate months.
-The Kink Conscious Education classes meet for five days in person and then eight days once a month.
-The Transgender Care Therapy classes meet for two three-day segments and one two-day segment and includes a Clinical Practicum that each student designs with the professor.
+The Kink Conscious Education classes meet for five consecutive days and then meet five days once a month.
+The Transgender Care Therapy classes meet for two four-day segments and include a Clinical Practicum that each student designs with the professor.
+The Sex Offender Therapist program meets one Friday per month for 10 months and has a supervision component.
+All classes are offered via webinar and some may be attended in person.